 Plans to coordinate with related data resources (~ 1 page)

 Sequence Ontology We are currently working with the Sequence ontology (SO) consortium (Ref) to identify the best SO terms relating for our broad gene biotypes.
-Having achieved this we will extend our integration with SO to our more detailed locus and transcript level biotypes and then to attributes, using appropriate existing SO terms where possible but modifying current or creating new SO terms as necessary.
+Having achieved this, we will extend our integration with SO to our more detailed locus and transcript level biotypes and then to attributes, using appropriate existing SO terms where possible but modifying current or creating new SO terms as necessary.

 ZMAP – Regulation Comments from Adam:

-We will develop the Zmap annotation browser to enable the display of diverse additional data types such as cis-regualtory and physical interactions.
-We will pilot the integration of these datatypes with those on which we currently base annotation to annotate of regulatory features, annotate the connection of regulatory feature to genes and annotate transcripts and genes associated with regulatory features for example elncRNAs, bidirectional lncRNAs, alternative 5’ UTRs originating from alternative promotor and enhancer sequences.
+We will develop the Zmap annotation browser to enable the display of diverse additional data types such as cis-regulatory and physical interactions.
+We will pilot the integration of these datatypes with those on which we currently base annotation to annotate of regulatory features, annotate the connection of regulatory feature to genes and annotate transcripts and genes associated with regulatory features for example elncRNAs, bidirectional lncRNAs, alternative 5’ UTRs originating from alternative promoter and enhancer sequences.

 Research Strategy (Production Core): 12 pages